skeeto/skeeto.github.com/_posts/2014-06-10-A-GPU-Approach-to-Conway-s-Game-of-Life.markdown

 is solid white and black, but just sampling one channel (red) is good enough to know the state of the cell.
 I've learned that loops and arrays are are troublesome in GLSL, so I've manually unrolled the neighbor check.
-Cellular automata that has more complex state could make use of the other channels and perhaps even exploit alpha channel blending in some special way.
+Cellular automata that have more complex state could make use of the other channels and perhaps even exploit alpha channel blending in some special way.